alexunderch/alexunderch.github.io/_posts/2026-09-14-its-all-about-the-journey.md

 ### RQ5 — Structural error and gluing obstruction

-Under smoothness, strong concavity, or unique-maximizer assumptions, can regional incompatibility or a Hodge residual bound the structural factorization error of a coordination graph?
+Under smoothness, strong concavity, or unique-maximiser assumptions, can regional incompatibility or a Hodge residual bound the structural factorization error of a coordination graph?

 ### RQ6 — Primal–dual mode dynamics